 For such $x$ and $y$, the six triples $(\mathrm{id},x,x)$, $(\mathrm{id},y,y)$, $(x,\mathrm{id},x)$, $(x,y,x\cdot y)$, $(y,\mathrm{id},y)$, $(y,x,x\cdot y)$ induce a $K_{3,3}$-subgraph of $\Gamma(S)$. \end{proof}

 In Section~\ref{s:motiv}, we show the place of Problem~1 in the general context of trades of combinatorial configurations, or, more specifically, of transversal trades in latin squares, and in the context of studying the minimum supports of eigenfunctions of graphs.
-In Section~\ref{s:9}, we report the results of an exhaustive search that repeats the results of~\cite{BroWan:2011} saying that among the latin squares of order from~$3$ to~$11$, there are only two non-paratopic $K_{3,3}$-free latin squares, both of order~$8$.
+In Section~\ref{s:9}, we report the results of an exhaustive search that repeats the results of~\cite{BroWan:2011} saying that among the latin squares of order from~$3$ to~$11$, there are only two nonparatopic $K_{3,3}$-free latin squares, both of order~$8$.
 Moreover, we count the $K_{3,3}$-free latin $m\times n$ rectangles for all~$m$ and~$n$ not more than~$11$ and, in particular, find that $K_{3,3}$-free latin $(n-1)\times n$ rectangles are also very rare objects.
-Apart of the order~$8$, we have found only one $4\times 5$ rectangle and one $8\times 9$ rectangle, both with nice cyclic structures.
-In Section~\ref{s:16}, trying to generalize the $8\time 8$ examples, we construct a $K_{3,3}$-free $16\times 16$ square as a switched combination of two orthogonal $8\times 8$ latin squares.
+Apart from the order~$8$, we have found only one $4\times 5$ rectangle and one $8\times 9$ rectangle, both with nice cyclic structures.
+In Section~\ref{s:16}, trying to generalize the $8\times 8$ examples, we construct a $K_{3,3}$-free $16\times 16$ square as a switched combination of two orthogonal $8\times 8$ latin squares.
 For every pair of orthogonal $8\times 8$ latin squares, an admissible switching to combine them into a $K_{3,3}$-free $16\times 16$ square is searched as a solution of a system of linear equations over GF$(2)$, and it is notable that only one pair of such squares (among several thousand) admits a solution.
 For every order larger than~$11$ and different from~$16$, the problem of the existence of a $K_{3,3}$-free latin square remains open.
-In Section~\ref{s:ort}, we briefly discuss orthogonal latin squares in the context of the considered problem.
+In Section~\ref{s:ort}, we briefly discuss a similar problem for orthogonal latin squares.